Current banknotes

 Designed to help visually impaired people

-The notes have been designed to ensure visually impaired people can handle them with confidence.
+The notes were designed to ensure visually impaired people can handle them with confidence.

 For instance, the notes differ in size, getting larger according to their value.
 Each note of a different value has its own striking colour and a bold, enlarged numeral on both the front and back of the note.